Tips to protect your mobile device while mobile banking

 as a result of the increased popularity of mobile banking.
 The Oregon Bankers

-Bankers Association recommends that consumers take extra precaution to protect
+Association (OBA) recommends that consumers take extra precaution to protect

 the data on their mobile device.

-devices.
-This will make it more difficult for thieves to access your information
+and other devices.
+This will make it more difficult for thieves to access

 2. Log out completely when you finish a mobile banking session.

 3. Protect your phone from viruses and malicious software, or malware, just

 like you do for your computer by installing mobile security software.

 4. Use caution when downloading apps.
 Apps can contain malicious software,

 worms and viruses.
 Beware of apps that ask for unnecessary "permissions."